anttijuu/BooksAndWords/FunctionalParallel/README.md

 ...
 ```

-This implementation is demonstrating [functional programming](https://en.wikipedia.org/wiki/Functional_programming) with parallel threads as a way to solve the problem, using Swift as the programming language.
+This implementation is demonstrating [functional programming](https://en.wikipedia.org/wiki/Functional_programming) with **parallel threads** as a way to solve the problem, using Swift as the programming language.
 The code uses the Swift collection methods:

-1. `filter` to filter out words to ignore from the array of words read from the file (in `AsyncCounter.swift`),
+1. `filter` to filter out words to ignore from the array of words read from the file,
-1. `reduce` to create a *dictionary* of words with word counts (in `AsyncCounter.swift`),
+1. `reduce` to create a *dictionary* of words with word counts,
-1. `sorted` to sort the dictionary by the word count (in `main.swift`),
+1. `sorted` to sort the dictionary by the word count,
-1. `prefix` to select only top 100 elements from the dictionary (in `main.swift`), and finally
+1. `prefix` to select only top 100 elements from the dictionary, and finally
-1. `forEach` to print out the top 100 elements to the console (in `main.swift`).
+1. `forEach` to print out the top 100 elements to the console.

+You can see this done in the `Functional` implementation in a single main thread.
+Here, the same is done so that the array of words is sliced to *eight parallel threads*.
+The threads go through their *slices* of the words array and count the occurrences of the unique words in their slices into a dictionary (containing String / count pairs).
+As the threads finish, the task group combines the subtask results in one single dictionary of word/count pairs.

 The `withThrowingTaskGroup` group of async tasks takes care of counting the words considering words to ignore.
 The async tasks produce dictionaries (word and word count in `[String: Int]`) that are then combined to a final dictionary containing the word counts from all the asynchronous subtasks.

-This is then returned to `run()` in `main.swift` and processed to the end there.
+Additionally a semaphore is needed -- after the main thread has launched the Task and task group threads, it waits for the task group to signal the semaphore that the work has been done.
+After this, the main thread continues to the end and the process is finished.

 ## Dependencies